osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 **Note**: You cannot add egress configurations manually because some parameters are stored to disk encrypted.
 You must use the REST endpoints to add/edit egress configuration.
 For additional endpoints, see [REST URLs](#rest-urls).

-**Warning**: If a periodic egress endpoint is deleted/removed and then recreated with `Backfill` set to `true`, duplicate data will appear on any stream that was previously egressed successfully.
+**Warning**: If you delete or remove an egress configuration and then recreate it with `Backfill` set to `true`, duplicate data will appear on any stream that was previously egressed successfully.
 New streams will not see duplicate data.

 ## Create egress endpoints